nav-D/book-keep/README.md

 This is the documentation for the setup and details about API Endpoints of the Book-Keep Server :

+## Technologies Used

+This project uses Node v20.9.0 along with MongoDB v7.0.2

 ## Dev Container

+If you don't have mongo or node and don't want to go through the trouble of installing them on your system, I have setup a convenient dev container which will setup an environment with Node and Mongo in a dockerized container.

+All you need is the official Dev Containers Extension for VSCode and it will automatically ask you to reopen this project inside a container when you clone this repo.

+Or you can manually install Mongo (v >= 5) and Node (v >= 16).

 ## Setup